d3/d3-contour/README.md

 <a name="_density" href="#_density">#</a> <i>density</i>(<i>data</i>) [<>](https://github.com/d3/d3-contour/blob/master/src/density.js#L27 "Source")

 Estimates the density contours for the given array of *data*, returning an array of [GeoJSON](http://geojson.org/geojson-spec.html) [MultiPolygon](http://geojson.org/geojson-spec.html#multipolygon) [geometry objects](http://geojson.org/geojson-spec.html#geometry-objects).
 Each geometry object represents the area where the estimated number of points per square pixel is greater than or equal to the corresponding [threshold value](#density_thresholds); the threshold value for each geometry object is exposed as <i>geometry</i>.value.
+The returned geometry objects are typically passed to [d3.geoPath](https://github.com/d3/d3-geo/blob/master/README.md#geoPath) to display, using null or [d3.geoIdentity](https://github.com/d3/d3-geo/blob/master/README.md#geoIdentity) as the associated projection.
+See also [d3.contours](#contours).

 The *x*- and *y*-coordinate for each data point are computed using [*density*.x](#density_x) and [*density*.y](#density_y).
 The generated contours are only accurate within the estimator’s [defined size](#density_size).

-The returned geometry objects are typically passed to [d3.geoPath](https://github.com/d3/d3-geo/blob/master/README.md#geoPath) to display, using null or [d3.geoIdentity](https://github.com/d3/d3-geo/blob/master/README.md#geoIdentity) as the associated projection.

 <a name="density_x" href="#density_x">#</a> <i>density</i>.<b>x</b>([<i>x</i>]) [<>](https://github.com/d3/d3-contour/blob/master/src/density.js#L91 "Source")